playsms/playsms/documents/TRANSLATE.md

 # Translate

-playsms is using a layered structure for the translations, so for each module there is it's own translation.
+playsms is using a layered structure for the translations, so for each module there is its own translation.

 ## Create new translation

 To create a NEW tranlation of playsms, you will have copy the translation template to your destination language.

-For example, to translate from english (en_US) to catalan (ca_ES) you should do the following for every component you want to translate.
+For example, to translate from English (en_US) to catalan (ca_ES) you should do the following for every component you want to translate.

 For common strings